Illustration of White House and currency

 The SECURE Act was a major piece of retirement legislation with many different provisions.
 We’ve already looked at its major provisions, but wanted to highlight the two tax credits that can help small business owners right away: the enhanced Retirement Plans Startup Costs Credit & the new Small Employer Automatic Enrollment Credit.
-When combined, these tax credits can add up to a maximum of $5,500 per year for three years—up to $16,500 in total!

 First, who’s eligible for the tax credits?